angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 }
 ```

-> These commands should be fairly simple to follow.
-The only quirky code are the calls to `MovePointer`.
-Because we are always dealing with relative positions rather than absolute, we need to keep subtracting the last pointer position to return to the original source byte.

-Just by having some basic commands and helpers, I can already start composing the more complex ones, such as `Add` with very little actual brainfuck going into their implementations:
+Just by having some basic commands and helpers, We can compose more complex algorithms like addition with very little actual brainfuck going into their implementations:

 ```go title="commands.go"
 // Adds byte y to current byte, using temp,